xylophanes/gmode/README.md

 Type (after building gcc from source) type:
 ./install.csh

+This will also install gmode tools (in /bin) and man pages (in /usr/share/man)

 To disable gmode
 ----------------

 Type:
 ./uninstall (rturns gcc to default build settings)

+This will also uninstall gmode tools and man pages.

 32 bit mode
 -----------